 In this post we focused on how to secure an API Gateway Endpoint with a Cognito User Pool.
 We wanted used to be able to sign up, confirm the sign up and then login to the application and hit API Gateway endpoints.
 We used a Python client to exercise this setup, but you can image how we can use a Web Application front end to this same functionality to create a server less web application that will store the notes into a DynamoDB.

-Architecting Serverless applications opens up news ways to think about how to create and structure an application.
+Architecting Serverless applications opens up new ways to think about how to create and structure an application.
 Understanding how to secure API endpoints is a fundamental first step in building secure, scalable solutions.
+SPR is a member of the Amazon Partner Network.
+Learn about our AWS expertise.

 Full source code can be found on my Github page.